 But there was the nagging part of me that just didn’t want this to slide.
 I knew how important it is to God that children honor their parents.
 And if I didn’t do anything about this, I was communicating to my child that his behavior was acceptable.

 So I did it.
 I explained that what he said didn’t show honor to me and he had to be disciplined for it.
-I knew it would break my son’s heart, and it broke mine more to see it, but I had to turn the car around and cancel our trip as a consequence of his disrespectful attitude.
+I knew it would break my son’s heart, and it broke mine more to see it, but I had to cancel our trip as a consequence of his disrespectful attitude.
 I reminded him of Ephesians 6:1-3 that says ‘Children, obey your parents in the Lord, for this is right.
 “Honor your father and mother”—which is the first commandment with a promise— “so that it may go well with you and that you may enjoy long life on the earth.’

 When children honor their parents, God rewards THEM, not us.
 The promise of everything going well and enjoying a long life is given to children who honor their parents, not to the parents.
 And don’t we all want our children to receive that promise?
 That is why we need to teach our children to honor us.
 It is not so we will feel good about ourselves, or that others will see how well-behaved our children are, but so they honor God and receive His promise.
 It was this biblical principle that convinced me to just head back home instead of to the toy store.